-32.5 Loss of Program Funding
+29.5 Loss of Program Funding

-The Union recognizes the fact that Haisla Nation Council is predominately funded by the federal government.
-Then Union further acknowledges and agrees that should funding be eliminated or decreased in whole or in part, the Employer shall have no recourse but to reduce, change or cease operations accordingly.
+The Union recognizes the fact that Haisla Nation Council is predominantly funded by the federal government.
+The Union further acknowledges and agrees that should funding be eliminated or decreased in whole or in part, the Employer shall have no recourse but to reduce, change or cease operations accordingly.

-Layoffs or changes will be done in accordance with this collective agreement.
+Layoffs or changes will be done in accordance with the collective agreement.

-32.6 Terms of Settlement
+29.6 Terms of Settlement